JustGoingViral/JustGoingViral-Mcpo/README.md

 # JustGoingViral MCP Server

-**Technical Overview:** A mega-consolidated MCP server for Claude Desktop and Cline that integrates 68 tools from 10+ specialized servers into a single, powerful interface.
+**Technical Overview:** A mega-consolidated MCP server compatible with ANY MCP client (Claude Desktop, Cline, ChatGPT connectors, custom AI systems) that integrates 68 tools from 10+ specialized servers into a single, powerful interface.

 ## 🚀 Quick Setup (One Command)